SUI-Components/sui/packages/sui-studio/README.md

 import '@s-ui/studio/patcher-mocha'
 ```

-After that, you can use the `describe.context` object to has a key by each context define in your `demo/context.js` file.
+After that, you can use the `describe.context` object to has a key by every context definition in your `demo/context.js` file.

 For example, if your context.js file looks like: